locusf/mesa-1/mesa/src/gallium/docs/source/context.rst

-``clear_depth_stencil`` clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, is is also possible to only clear one or the other part).
+``clear_depth_stencil`` clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, it is also possible to only clear one or the other part).
 While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.

+``clear_texture`` clears a non-PIPE_BUFFER resource's specified level and bounding box with a clear value provided in that resource's native format.

+``clear_buffer`` clears a PIPE_BUFFER resource with the specified clear value (which may be multiple bytes in length).
+Logically this is a memset with a multi-byte element value starting at offset bytes from resource start, going for size bytes.
+It is guaranteed that size % clear_value_size == 0.

 Drawing